ismlh/Burger/README.md

-Excited to Share My New Project: Burger Site
+🚀 Excited to Share My Latest Project: Burger Site! 🍔

-I'm thrilled to share the completion of my new project, Burger Site.
-This project was developed with a strong focus on both frontend and backend technologies.
+I’m thrilled to announce the completion of my latest project, Burger Site, which I’ve developed using a mix of cutting-edge technologies for both the frontend and backend.

-On the frontend, I utilized HTML, CSS, Bootstrap, and JavaScript to create a responsive and dynamic user interface.
-For the backend, I worked with the MVC pattern in ASP.NET Core 8.0 to ensure a clean and maintainable architecture.

-One of the key features I implemented in this project is the Generic Repository pattern, which helps streamline the management of data access and improve code reusability.
-Additionally, I integrated Microsoft Identity to manage user authentication, including login and registration processes, ensuring a secure experience for all users.

-For the admin dashboard, I developed a user-friendly interface where admins can:

-Add, edit, and delete meal options
+Tech Stack:
+Frontend:

+HTML, CSS, and Bootstrap for a sleek, responsive design.
+JavaScript for interactive functionality, ensuring a seamless user experience.
+Backend:

+ASP.NET Core MVC 6.0 – I used the MVC architecture to ensure a clean, scalable codebase.
+Generic Repository Pattern – This design pattern improves data access and ensures reusability across the application.
+Microsoft Identity – Integrated for secure user authentication, handling login and registration processes.
+Key Features:
+Admin Dashboard:
+Admins can manage meal options (add, edit, delete).
-View and manage reservations
+View and manage customer bookings.
-Edit, delete, or manage user data
+Add, modify, or delete user data.
+Security & Reliability:
+Implemented both client-side and server-side validation to enhance the security and robustness of the application.
+Why This Project?
-This project was a great opportunity to enhance my skills and put into practice modern web development techniques.
-I'm excited to continue building on this foundation in future projects!
+This project was a fantastic opportunity to apply and expand my web development skills.
+It allowed me to dive deeper into ASP.NET Core, design patterns like the Generic Repository, and best practices for managing user authentication.

+Looking Forward:
+I’m excited about continuing to grow and build more projects that challenge me to improve and adopt new technologies